Visualizations

 Arguments

-Visualization will produce a separate result for each group plotted on a timeseries histogram.
-Hovering over a group in the totals table will show only the results for that group in the histogram.
+The visualization produces a separate result for each group plotted on a time series histogram.
+Hovering over a group in the totals table shows only the results for that group in the histogram.

 histogram overview